 - Name the four variables that are generally used to evaluate the performance of a closed-loop control system.

 - Explain the basic operating principles of on off, proportional, integral, derivative and PID control.

 - Describe the purpose of feedforward control in process systems.

 This module is intended to familiarize the student with the most important aspects of Distributed Control Systems.
 Topics covered in the module include remote terminal units (RTUs), HMIs and an introduction to LANs.
 The student will also learn the differences between star, bus, and ring topology and their applications in automation systems.
-In addition to covering system architecture and algorithms, the course also provides detailed information on practical applications for DCS.
+In addition to covering system architecture and algorithms, the module also provides detailed information on practical applications for DCS.
 Emphasis is placed on design, problem solving and analysis of industrial automation systems.

 - Differentiate between DCS and SCADA.

 - List the three main elements in a DCS.

 - Identify the difference between uptime and system latency.